 We are representing four artists who use different mediums and have different backgrounds, but share a common interest of working in public space: KAIRO, Stina Leek, GUTFACE, Edward von Lõngus.

-The exhibition is organized by international street art festival Stencibility and is the opening event of the European Capital of Culture Tartu 2024 main programme in Europe.
+The exhibition is organized by international street art festival Stencibility and is a part of the European Capital of Culture Tartu 2024 main programme in Europe.